Papua New Guinea · Markham Valley · Morobe Province

 Isometric Chief Science Officer Issues Letter of Review Confirming Credible Carbon Removal Approach

-Isometric's Chief Science Officer has confirmed the project's methods align with scientific and operational expectations under the Isometric Reforestation Protocol v1.1.
+Isometric's Chief Science Officer confirmed the project's methods align with scientific and operational expectations under the Isometric Reforestation Protocol v1.1.
 An additional review is underway ahead of registry listing.

 The Team Behind